asendz/Portfolio/Security Reports/Private audits/ArtStakes.md

     }
 ```

-which calls the `msg.sender` contract on line:
+which calls the NFT receiving `to` contract on line:

 ```javascript
 IERC721Receiver(to).onERC721Received(_msgSender(), from, tokenId, data) returns (bytes4 retval)